codewithmarty/pokedex/README.md

 ## Play the Game

-The game has not been deployed as of yet.
+The game is available and ready to play at [here](https://pokemon-adventures.up.railway.app/pokedex)

 ## Future Work